 This now looks more like the real thing, right?
 The point is that the A/D determines these values based on the high, low, close, and volume of the respective period.
-In this manner, volumes and volatility are crucial for the technical performance of the tool.
+Therefore volume and volatility are key inputs.

 The trend confirmation signal is very easy-to-understand.
 It also consists of two types:

-The bullish trend confirmation signal comes when the A/D line increases during high volumes.
-This means that a great amount of money flow is being accumulated.
-This is likely to cause an increase in the price of the security.
+The bullish trend confirmation signal comes when the A/D line increases during times of high volume.
+This means accumulation is underway, which will likely lead to an increase in the price of the security.

-The bearish trend confirmation signal comes when the A/D line decreases during high volumes.
-This means that a great amount of money flow is being distributed.
-In this manner, the respective security is likely to decrease in price.
+The bearish trend confirmation signal comes when the A/D line decreases during times of high volume.
+This signal occurs when price is likely on the decline.

 These two signals are crucial for the success of the A/D oscillator.
 Traders use them to set entry and exit points on the chart in order to hop into emerging trends and to exit in the right moment.

-To get a bearish ADL divergence we need to identify exactly the opposite situation.
-The first thing you need is a bullish price action.
-The second thing is a decreasing ADL.
+To get a bearish ADL divergence we need to identify exactly the opposite setup.
+We want to identify bullish price action with a decreasing ADL.
 These create a strong bearish signal on the chart.

-It pretty much looks the same way as the A/D and the signals it gives are interpreted the same way.
-In this manner, the two tools could be combined into a trading strategy.
+Similarly, the OBV pretty much looks the same way as the A/D and the signals it gives are interpreted the same way.

 However, the two indicators could sometimes diverge.
 The ADL could move upwards, while the OBV could move downwards.